stempler/gradle-versioneye-plugin/README.md

 ### API key

 You need to provide your [VersionEye](https://www.versioneye.com) API key for the plugin to be able to communicate with the VersionEye API.
-You do this through a property, e.g. by specifying it in the **gradle.properties** file in **~/.gradle/** or the project directory, or via the command line.
+You do this through a Gradle property, e.g. by specifying it in the **gradle.properties** file in **~/.gradle/** or the project directory, or via the command line.
 However, it is strongly recommended not to place it somewhere where it is publicly accessible (e.g. in a public GitHub repository).

 ```
 versioneye.api_key=1234567890abcdef
 ```

 If logged in to VersionEye, you can get or generate your API key [here](https://www.versioneye.com/settings/api).

+#### Environment variable

+Starting from version 1.3, if no Gradle property for the API key is defined, the plugin will fall back to the value found in the `VERSIONEYE_API_KEY` environment variable.

 ### Gradle tasks